 A final note for those do-it-yourself (DIY) cottagers—you can’t capitalize the imputed cost of your own labour for a DIY improvement, but you can capitalize the cost of the materials you used for the improvement.

-If you own a cottage, or a vacation property in Canada, reach out to BDO to talk about the tax implications.
+If you own a cottage or a vacation property in Canada, reach out to BDO to discuss how you can improve the tax-efficiency of your recreational home.

 Rachel Gervais, Partner, GTA Tax Service Line Leader